MSW Instantons

 Similarly the intersection of the $D3$-instanton with the flavour D7-brane defined by $R + Pz = 0$ yields another curve that we will call ${\cal R}$ in the downstairs picture.
 Its double cover is generally irreducible, and we get chiral fermions living on ${\cal R}$ with charge one under the $U(1)$ gauge group of the flavour 7-brane.

 Now let us take $g_s$ finite.
 In this case we cannot use the Ganor string approach, and the simplest description of the $D3$ instanton is given by the $M5$-brane.
 We immediately see a number of differences.
-First of all there is no analogous formula for the $37$ zero modes for finite coupling, and in fact as we discussed any vanishing of the partition function is not due to zero modes of the chiral two-form anyways.
-We should probably not have expected such an analogous formula, because there is no known higher dimensional analogue of the Bose/Fermi correspondence in two dimensions.
-The closest relatives to (\ref{SU(5)37modes}) appeared in our discussion on $dP_9$ fibered $M5$-branes, where we could reduce the problem to two dimensions.
-There we encountered Dolbeault cohomology groups on $\Q$ and $\Sigma_{37}$, and they were manifestly different from the Dolbeault cohomology groups we encountered in the IIb limit.
+First of all, the intermediate Jacobian of an $M5$-brane in general can not be interpreted as the Prym of any Riemann surface.
+Thus in general we have to use the picture discussed in section \ref{M5Instanton}.
+In particular there is no analogous formula for $D3$-$D7$ zero modes for finite coupling, there is not even a relevant Riemann surface where such $D3$-$D7$ modes should live, and as we discussed in the general formulation any vanishing of the partition function is not due to zero modes of the chiral two-form anyways.
+We should probably not have expected such an analogous formula as in IIb, because there is no known higher dimensional analogue of the Bose/Fermi correspondence in two dimensions.

+The closest relatives to (\ref{SU(5)37modes}) appeared in our discussion on $dP_9$ fibered $M5$-branes, which appeared in the global-to-local limit.
+As for the IIb limit, in that case the intermediate Jacobian of the $M5$-brane again degenerates and we could reduce the problem to two dimensions by using the spectral cover description of $dP_9$-fibrations.
+In that description we encountered Dolbeault cohomology groups on $\Q$ and $\Sigma_{37}$.
+But $\Sigma_{37}$ was different from $\Q'$ and these cohomology groups were manifestly different from the Dolbeault cohomology groups we encountered in the IIb limit.

-Secondly, we found that these heterotic cohomology groups were generically vanishing, even when the IIb cohomology groups can not be.
-On $\Q$ we had $H^0(\Q,U(-1)|_\Q)$ where $U = \bigoplus_{i=1}^6 \cO(0)$, and does not yield any zero modes; on $\Sigma_{37}$ we found no zero modes generically.
-These facts implied that the chiral two-form partition function is generically non-vanishing, but in the $IIb$ limit it will vanish due to the $37$ zero modes discussed above.
-This shows one has to be careful to stay within the regime of validity of the approximations.
+Secondly, we found that these ``heterotic'' cohomology groups were generically vanishing, even when the IIb cohomology groups can not be.
+On $\Q$ we had $H^0(\Q,U(-1)|_\Q)$ where $U = \bigoplus_{i=1}^6 \cO(a_i)$ for $SU(5)$ models.
+For generic values of the bundle moduli we further had $U = \bigoplus_{i=1}^6 \cO(0)$ (i.e. the bundle is balanced), independent of discrete data like the number of generations.
+But for such $U$ we do not get any zero modes; equivalently on $\Sigma_{37}$ we found no zero modes generically.
+By holomorphy these facts imply that the chiral two-form partition function is generically non-vanishing.
+Nevertheless in the IIb limit it will vanish for the models considered above due to the chiral $D3$-$D7$ zero modes we engineered.
+Of course this is not a contradiction, since perturbative IIb models are basically special boundaries on the moduli space of an $F$-theory compactification, and vanishing on a special boundary does not imply vanishing elsewhere.